Forward Analysis and Model Checking for Trace Bounded WSTS: Complexity of Trace Boundedness

-Using these notions, and by a careful analysis of the proof of Proposition~\ref{thrf}, we exhibit in \autoref{sub:good} a witness of unboundedness under the form of a good $(\rho,g^2,t)$-controlled sequence $s_0\cdots s_n$ of $S^\ast$ in a $(\rho,g,t)$-controlled WSTS.
+Using these notions, and by a careful analysis of the proof of \autoref{thrf}, we exhibit in \autoref{sub:good} a witness of trace unboundedness under the form of a good $(\norm{.},g^2,n)$-controlled sequence $s_0\cdots s_\ell$ of $S^\ast$ in a $(\norm{.},g,n)$-controlled WSTS.
 There is therefore a longest bad prefix to this witness, which is still controlled.

-The particular way of generating this sequence yields an algorithm, since as a consequence of the wqo, the depth of exploration in the search for this witness of unboundedness is finite, and we can therefore replace the two semi-algorithms of \autoref{sec:dec} by a single algorithm that performs an exhaustive search up to this depth.
-Furthermore, when upper bounds on the maximal length of bad controlled sequences (aka miniaturizations) are known, we can derive explicit upper bounds on this depth; this is how the upper bounds of \autoref{tab:rrcmplx} are obtained (see \autoref{sub:acs_ubound} and \autoref{sub:lcs_ubound}).
+The particular way of generating this sequence yields an algorithm, since as a consequence of the wqo, the depth of exploration in the search for this witness of trace unboundedness is finite, and we can therefore replace the two semi-algorithms of \autoref{sec:dec} by a single algorithm that performs an exhaustive search up to this depth.
+Furthermore, we can apply \emph{length function theorems} to obtain upper bounds on the maximal length of bad controlled sequences, and thus on this depth; this is how the upper bounds of \autoref{tab:rrcmplx} are obtained (see \autoref{sub:acs_ubound} and \autoref{sub:lcs_ubound}).